redis/redis-doc/commands/blpop.md

 ## `!BLPOP` inside a `!MULTI` / `!EXEC` transaction

-`BLPOP` can be used with pipelining (sending multiple commands and reading the replies in batch), but it does not make sense to use `BLPOP` inside a `MULTI` / `EXEC` block.
+`BLPOP` can be used with pipelining (sending multiple commands and reading the replies in batch), however this setup makes sense almost solely when it is the last command of the pipeline.
-This would require blocking the entire server in order to execute the block atomically, which in turn does not allow other clients to perform a push operation.

-The behavior of `BLPOP` inside `MULTI` / `EXEC` when the list is empty is to return a `nil` multi-bulk reply, which is the same thing that happens when the timeout is reached.
+Using `BLPOP` inside a `MULTI` / `EXEC` block does not make a lot of sense as it would require blocking the entire server in order to execute the block atomically, which in turn does not allow other clients to perform a push operation.
+For this reason the behavior of `BLPOP` inside `MULTI` / `EXEC` when the list is empty is to return a `nil` multi-bulk reply, which is the same thing that happens when the timeout is reached.

-If you like science fiction, think of time flowing at infinite speed inside a `MULTI` / `EXEC` block.
+If you like science fiction, think of time flowing at infinite speed inside a `MULTI` / `EXEC` block...

+## Behavior of `!BLPOP` when multiple elements are pushed inside a list.

+There are times when a list can receive multiple elements in the context of the same conceptual command:

+* Variadic push operations such as `LPUSH mylist a b c`.
+* After an `EXEC` of a `MULTI` block with multiple push operations against the same list.
+* Executing a Lua Script with Redis 2.6 or newer.

+When multiple elements are pushed inside a list where there are clients blocking, the behavior is different for Redis 2.4 and Redis 2.6 or newer.

+For Redis 2.6 what happens is that the command performing multiple pushes is executed, and *only after* the execution of the command the blocked clients are served.
+Consider this sequence of commands.

+    Client A:   BLPOP foo 0
+    Client B:   LPUSH foo a b c

+If the above condition happens using a Redis 2.6 server or greater, Client **A** will be served with the `c` element, because after the `LPUSH` command the list contains `c,b,a`, so taking an element from the left means to return `c`.

+Instead Redis 2.4 works in a different way: clients are served *in the context* of the push operation, so as long as `LPUSH foo a b c` starts pushing the first element to the list, it will be delivered to the Client **B**, that will receive `a` (the first element pushed).

+The behavior of Redis 2.4 creates a lot of problems when replicating or persisting data into the AOF file, so the much more generic and semantically simpler behaviour was introduced into Redis 2.6 to prevent problems.

+Note that for the same reason a Lua script or a `MULTI/EXEC` block may push elements into a list and afterward **delete the list**.
+In this case the blocked clients will not be served at all and will continue to be blocked as long as no data is present on the list after the execution of a single command, transaction, or script.

 @return